thinktandem/tandem/site/blog/2019-09-10-running-legacy-versions-of-drupal-on-lando.md

 ---
 title: "Running Legacy Versions of Drupal on Lando"
 tags:
   - development
   - drupal
+  - lando
+  - localdev
   - johno
 author: "John Ouellet"
 date: "2019-09-10"
 summary: "This guide is how we got a Drupal 4.6 Site to run on Lando.
 You can use this as a guide to run any legacy architecture as well."